verana-labs/verifiable-trust-vpr-spec/spec.md

 An Applicant that would like to start a permission validation process MUST execute this method by specifying:

-- `type` (PermissionType) (*mandatory*): (ISSUER_GRANTOR, VERIFIER_GRANTOR, ISSUER, VERIFIER, HOLDER): the permission that the Applicant would like to get;
+- `type` (PermissionType) (*mandatory*): (ISSUER_GRANTOR, VERIFIER_GRANTOR, ISSUER, VERIFIER, HOLDER): the permission that the applicant would like to get;
 - `validator_perm_id` (uint64) (*mandatory*): the [[ref: validator]] permission (parent permission in the tree), chosen by the applicant.
 - `country` (string) (*mandatory*): a country of residence, alpha-2 code (ISO 3166), where applicant is located.

-Available compatible perms can be found by using [MOD-PERM-QRY-1] and presented in a front-end so applicant can choose its validator.
+Available compatible perms can be found by using an indexer and presented in a front-end so applicant can choose its validator.

 ##### [MOD-PERM-MSG-1-2] Start Permission VP precondition checks